-Students must also complete the following prerequisites: English Composition (6 Hours); English Literature (3 Hours); History (3 Hours); Mathematics (3 Hours); Public Speaking or Introduction to Philosophy (3 Hours); General Psychology (3 Hours); Christian Studies (6 Hours); and Electives (15 Hours).
+Students must also completed the following prerequisites: English Composition (6 Hours); English Literature (3 Hours); History (3 Hours); Mathematics (3 Hours); Public Speaking or Introduction to Philosophy (3 Hours); General Psychology (3 Hours); Christian Studies (6 Hours); and Electives (15 Hours).
 Students must achieve a grade of "C" or higher for all courses.

 Students must have a minimum composite score of 21 on the ACT (required).
-ACT of 21 or HESI Admission Entrance Exam of 80% (Requirement effective Fall 2020)
+ACT of 21 or HESI Admission Entrance Exam of 80%.